koklala321/koklala321/README.md

 ## Hello there 👋
 I am Jack Tsai (Hoi Yuk Tsai) .
-I am a programmer who used to be in QA field, now learning and shifting to data science field.
-I currently live in London, you may find me by my email hytsaiforwork@gmail.com or [LinkedIn](https://www.linkedin.com/in/hoi-yuk-tsai-04b6181a4/)
+I am a data engineer in Sky.
+I currently live in Reading, you may find me by my email hytsaiforwork@gmail.com or [LinkedIn](https://www.linkedin.com/in/hoi-yuk-tsai-04b6181a4/)

 ## Technologies and Tools